-Email: About 17% of trial customers engage with the support channel via email.
+- Email: About 17% of trial customers engage with the support channel via email.
 In the last three months, 39% of those companies have converted to paying customers.

-One-on-one coaching calls: For now, we evenly split coaching calls between trial and pre-trial prospects.
+- One-on-one coaching calls: For now, we evenly split coaching calls between trial and pre-trial prospects.
 About 56% of companies who have had a coaching call while on trial have converted to paying customers.
 Early reports are showing that about one-third of pre-trial coaching calls convert to paying customers within a 4-5 month period.

-Webinars: Not a lot of people sign up for the free classes.
+- Webinars: Not a lot of people sign up for the free classes.
 But among those who do, about 60% convert.
 They’re incredibly worthwhile.

-All in on Support-Driven Growth
+All in on support-driven growth

 Perhaps that’s natural for a company that thinks a lot about customer service, but we believe it can work well in a range of customer-centric organizations, and we’re excited to watch it gain momentum.

-The Support-Driven Growth model does require more from the support team.
+The support-driven growth model does require more from the support team.
 Team members need to know the product inside and out — they need to be ready to field questions about how the product compares to other products, the tools it integrates with, and a host of other in-depth topics that come up during consults.